All Episodes

 You're next.

-Uh because it's uh a social experiment like uh Philadelphia and Detroit and Chicago, anywhere they put up federal government projects, and uh we had to move in 1953 out of the center of Newark.
+And we had to move in 1953 out of the center of Newark.

-And uh incidentally, it's forty years since the 1967 riots that Tom Hayden, uh Jane Fonda's former husband, instigated in Newark, and uh they've never gotten over it.
+And incidentally, it's 40 years since the 1967 riots that Tom Hayden, Jane Fonda's former husband, instigated in Newark.

-And uh, you know, these these cities don't have a chance.
+And these cities don't have a chance.

-Uh don't don't don't leave out St. Louis.
+Don't leave out St. Louis.

-It was called Pruitt I go.
+It was called Pruitt Igo.

 Was that St. Louis or East St. Louis?